SenteonLLC/senteonllc.github.io/beta/main.md

 ## Next Steps

-In order to configure Senteon Agents to implement and manage your hardened settings, follow the instructions in [configuring Endpoints](controls.md).
+In order to configure Senteon Agents to implement and manage your hardened settings, follow the instructions in [Configuring/Setting Up Endpoints](controls.md).
 To read more about the Senteon process, check [overview](overview.md).